-MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol that provides resource-constrained network clients with a simple way to distribute telemetry information.
-The protocol, which uses a publish/subscribe communication pattern, is used for machine-to-machine (M2M) communication and plays an important role in the Internet of Things (IoT).
+MQTT (MQ Telemetry Transport) is a lightweight messaging protocol that provides resource-constrained network clients with a simple way to distribute telemetry information.
+The protocol, which uses a publish/subscribe communication pattern, is used for machine-to-machine (M2M) communication and plays an important role in the internet of things (IoT).

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-MQTT allows devices to send (publish) information about a given topic to a server that functions as an MQTT message broker.
+MQTT enables resource-constrained IoT devices to send, or publish, information about a given topic to a server that functions as an MQTT message broker.
 The broker then pushes the information out to those clients that have previously subscribed to the client's topic.
-To a human, a topic looks like a hierarchial file path.
-Clients can subscribe to a specific level of a topic's hierarchy or use a wildcard character to subscribe to multiple levels.
+To a human, a topic looks like a hierarchical file path.
+Clients can subscribe to a specific level of a topic's hierarchy or use a wild-card character to subscribe to multiple levels.

 How MQTT works

 An MQTT session is divided into four stages: connection, authentication, communication and termination.
 A client starts by creating a TCP/IP connection to the broker by using either a standard port or a custom port defined by the broker's operators.
 When creating the connection, it is important to recognize that the server might continue an old session if it is provided with a reused client identity.

 The standard ports are 1883 for non-encrypted communication and 8883 for encrypted communication using SSL/TLS.
 During the SSL/TLS handshake, the client validates the server certificate to authenticate the server.
 The client may also provide a client certificate to the broker during the handshake, which the broker can use to authenticate the client.
 While not specifically part of the MQTT specification, it has become customary for brokers to support client authentication with SSL/TLS client-side certificates.